How Hawaiians Can Access Affordable, Comprehensive Health Insurance

 More information about certified application counselors can be found here.

 In addition, some marketplaces have granted permission for several online insurance brokers, like eHealth, to enroll eligible persons in plans offered through health insurance marketplaces.

 - The program will consist of navigators, in-person assisters, and certified application counselors.
-The list of consumer assistance organization can be found here.
+The list of consumer assistance organizations can be found here.